Shooting In A Restaurant: A Food Photographer's Perspective

 Are you affected by smell or visuals?

-Here are some tips to use:
+Here are some tips for successful product photography for restaurants:

 My reason for suggesting this is that many customers choose a restaurant not only based on the type of food that they serve but the crowd that they see attending this location.
 Let's not forget that an image can say a lot to the viewer and so a busy restaurant will encourage more customers to visit.